OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ```

 The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but code that's not contained in a function will not run.

+TODO: Finish

+### Additional input parameters

+Your script can take additional input.
+When using Power Automate, other components can pass returned information to your script.
+All script input is specified as additional parameters for the `main` function.

 ## Context